 - Easy setup and management via CLI and GUI

-- Thin provisioning
+- · Thin provisioning

 - Snapshot support

-- Self healing
+- · Self healing

 - Scalable to the exabyte level

+- · Provides block, file system, and object storage

-- Setup pools with different performance and redundancy characteristics
+- · Setup pools with different performance and redundancy characteristics

-- Data is replicated, making it fault tolerant
+- · Data is replicated, making it fault tolerant

 - Runs on commodity hardware

-- No need for hardware RAID controllers
+- · No need for hardware RAID controllers

-- Open source
+- · Open source

-For small to medium-sized deployments, it is possible to install a Ceph server for RADOS Block Devices (RBD) directly on your Proxmox VE cluster nodes (see Ceph RADOS Block Devices (RBD) Section 7.15).
-Recent hardware has a lot of CPU power and RAM, so running storage services and VMs on the same node is possible.
+For small to medium-sized deployments, it is possible to install a Ceph server for using RADOS Block Devices (RBD) or CephFS directly on your Proxmox VE cluster nodes (see Ceph RADOS Block Devices (RBD)).
+Recent hardware has a lot of CPU power and RAM, so running storage services and virtual guests on the same node is possible.